 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)

 With an expertly configured WordPress site, you can build more than just a website for your business … you can set up an automated traffic and lead generation and sales & marketing system, where all you do is publish your content and WordPress then automates the rest.

-With WordPress, you can publish once, and automate the distribution of your content to all other marketing channels.
+With WordPress, you can publish once, and automate your content distribution to all other marketing channels.

-- Automatically distribute content to social sites and social bookmarking sites,
+- Distribute content automatically to social media channels and bookmarking sites,

-- Distribute content (and comments) automatically to other blogs and web properties using RSS
+- Automatically distribute content (and comments) to other blogs and online properties using RSS

 As your business evolves, you can add more functionality and automate processes like:

 - Capture leads with opt-in forms and add your subscribers to newsletters and autoresponders,

 - Allow visitors to register on your site with different membership levels,

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)